 You may not be in the mood to fork over additional monies, the reasoning you have paid enough for a New York City apartment, particularly when you factor in closing costs.
 There are legitimate, financially sound reasons when it makes sense, however.

-Mortgage points, which are referred to as discount points, amounts to paying immediate interest to the lender.
+Mortgage points, referred to as discount points, amounts to paying immediate interest to the lender.
 In exchange for the lender having access to the funds, you receive a lower interest rate.

 Therefore, you need to consider the time you plan to spend in your new home, along with the interest rate you will pay with and without points.
 The longer your time frame, the more attractive it is to pay points.